agostini01/dev-with-docker/README.md

 ## Know issues

-Docker Desktop on MacOs was reported to not being able to compile `bazel build //tensorflow/compiler/mlir:tf-mlir-translate` beware of this limitation if running Docker Desktop on MacOS.
+Docker Desktop on MacOs was reported to not being able to compile `bazel build //tensorflow/compiler/mlir:tf-mlir-translate`.
+Beware of this limitation if running Docker Desktop on MacOS.